StendWood/Project2_SavalFer/README.md

 ## How to add your Map
 **Follow every steps, if any is missing you expose the programm to bugs and whatnot.**
 1. Create your map using Tiled (*.tmx file*)

+    Make your sure you have an object named *player* and named *worldmap_warper*, to respectively place the player when the map change and to be able to port back to the worldmap.

 2. Save every new tilesets in (*.tsx file + .png file*):

       *assets/tilesets/__map_name__*